poliastro/poliastro/docs/source/index.rst

 .. _`issue tracker`: https://github.com/poliastro/poliastro/issues
 .. _`wiki`: https://github.com/poliastro/poliastro/wiki/

-poliastro works on both Python 2 and 3 and is released under a 2-clause BSD license, hence allowing commercial use of the library.
+poliastro works on both Python 2 and 3 and is released under the MIT license, hence allowing commercial use of the library.

 .. code-block:: python